-Transition Words on the ACT and Digital SAT
+Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 Verbal series header.png

-Now why am I, a test prep wiz, dedicating a whole blog post to this topic?
-Well, because both the ACT English section and the Digital SAT Reading and Writing section test this concept quite a bit.
-Meaning: whichever test you’re taking, spending some time getting a grip on this topic will gain you significant points come test day!
+So why am I, a test prep guru, dedicating a whole blog post to this topic?
+Well, while many high schools don’t teach this concept extensively, both the ACT English section and the Digital SAT Reading and Writing section DO test this concept quite a bit.
+That makes for a double-whammy: many students are underprepared for an aspect of the test that could gain them a fair number of points if they reviewed it on their own or with a tutor.

 ARTICLE CONTENTS